-5. "Modifiers: A two-digit (numeric or alpha) sequence that provides the means by which the reporting healthcare provider can specify that a procedure performed has been altered under a procedure performed has been altered under a special circumstance.
+4. MODIFIERS: A two-digit (numeric or alpha) sequence that provides the means by which the reporting healthcare provider can specify that a procedure performed has been altered under a special circumstance.
 This allows defining the modifying circumstance of the service or procedure without creating a separate procedure or listing.